andycroll/andycroll.com/_posts/2017/2017-11-26-choose-uuids-for-model-ids-in-rails.md

   alt: 'Rainbow UUIDs'
 ---

 A [universally unique identifier](https://en.wikipedia.org/wiki/Universally_unique_identifier) (UUID) is a 128-bit number used to identify information in computer systems.
-You might also hear ‘globally unique identifier’.
+Sometimes it is referred to as a ‘globally unique identifier’.

 These are a native column type in PostgreSQL.
 You can find more details on native Postgres types in the [Rails Guides](http://guides.rubyonrails.org/active_record_postgresql.html).